 You can use the bag as a top loader, but there is a zip on the front which gives you access to the main compartment.

 Some other useful features are a water bottle holder, and the bag can be used with a hydration pack too.

 Plus, there is a sleeve in the bag, which allows you to store your laptop safely without fear it will get damaged during your travels!

 40 litres is probably the ideal size for a travel backpack, and if you want to travel lightly, the Kelty Redwing is one of the best backpacks around for this!
 The bag is compact and portable making it an ideal choice!

 While it may be advertised as a 55 Litre backpack, it’s actually two separate backpacks.
-The main one being 40 L and a smaller day pack of 15 L.
+The main one is 40 L and a smaller day pack of 15 L.

-This quite handy, if like me, you tend to travel with a main backpack and a smaller one.
+This is quite handy, if, like me, you tend to travel with a main backpack and a smaller one.

 The backpack comes in two sizes, with a small/medium and medium/large options available.